itamaro/gcp-night-king/README.md

 For Pipenv workflow - take a look at the `Running ...` section.

-If you add / remove / modify Python dependencies, also run `pipenv run pip freeze > requirements.txt` to keep the Pipfile and requirements.txt files in sync (one is used by Pipenv, and one is used by Docker).

 For Docker workflow, either build or pull the Docker image:

 ```sh